ElectricNightOwl/ArmSwinger/README.md

 ArmSwinger will be available on the Unity Asset Store soon!

 #### License
 ArmSwinger is released under the [MIT License](http://choosealicense.com/licenses/mit/).
 You may use this library in your commercial or personal project and there are no restrictions on what license you use for your own project.
+You may also change the library without contributing changes back to the project.
+No attribution is required, but is always appreciated in your credits.

 ##Contributions welcome!
 Do you have an improvement to ArmSwinger?
 Pull Requests against the [GitHub project] (https://github.com/ElectricNightOwl/ArmSwinger/) are encouraged!
 Submit your changes and they'll be reviewed by Electric Night Owl for inclusion into the master branch.p